MVallee1998/GPU_handle/README.md

 ### Installing NVIDIA® CUDA® Toolkit
 This GPU algorithm was implemented for NVIDIA® graphic cards only.
 The installation information can be found on the official [NVIDIA website](https://developer.nvidia.com/cuda-toolkit).
-We however advise the users to use Linux for compiling and running the algorithm.
+We strongly advise the interested reader to use Linux for compiling and running the algorithm.
-### Compiling the CUDA® algorithm
+### Compiling and running the CUDA® algorithm
 An example is better than a thousand words, if launched from the root folder of the project, the following command
 ```bash
 /usr/local/cuda-12.0/bin/nvcc ./cuda/main_8_12.cu -arch=sm_86 -o ./build/GPU_exec_8_12